Randy Arozarena Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

+- The 7.7 strikeouts per nine innings put together by the Athletics pitching staff ranks 28th in the league.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.39).
+- The Athletics have a 6.34 team ERA that ranks last among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.